Seher-Kanwal/EDA-of-House-pricing-data-set/README.md

        Here in our case we just checked that these variables are not in discrete variables and in our temporal variables list.

        ![image](https://user-images.githubusercontent.com/92606737/215303757-bd31e0c7-490f-47eb-a68f-8b56d4f94c49.png)

+- Check relationship of both types of numerical variables with the target variables.